CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 ### Damage Types

-For spells that have an attack type, these are the available damage types:
+The following are the available damage types, for those spells that have a damaging component:

 * "acid"
 * "bash"